S.M. (patient): Positive emotions

 S.M. is described as very outgoing, extremely friendly, and uninhibited, as well as "somewhat coquettish" (playfully flirtatious) and having an abnormally high desire and tendency to approach others.
 She is greatly impaired in recognizing negative social cues, such as being incapable of recognizing fear in the facial expressions of other people and having difficulty judging trustworthiness and approachability in the faces of others.
 These traits are consistent with the fact that she tends to quite indiscriminately approach and engage in physical contact with others.
 In addition, S.M. appears to experience relatively little negative emotion, whilst simultaneously experiencing a relatively high degree of positive affect, despite great adversity in her life.
 Accordingly, she tends to be very positive about most people, situations, and issues.

 Music

-S.M. also exhibits impairments in the emotional processing of music; specifically, she shows selectively impaired recognition of sad and scary music.
+S.M. exhibits impairments in the emotional processing of music; specifically, she shows selectively impaired recognition of sad and scary music.

 Danger appraisal

 In addition to her lack of fear, S.M. shows a lack of a sense of personal space, and experiences virtually no discomfort standing extremely close to strangers, even nose-to-nose with direct eye contact.
 She does understand the concept of personal space, however, and acknowledges that other people need more personal space than she does.

 S.M. has been the victim of numerous acts of crime and traumatic and life-threatening encounters.
 She has been held up at both knifepoint and gunpoint, was almost killed in a domestic violence incident, and has received explicit death threats on multiple occasions.
 Despite the life-threatening nature of many of these situations, S.M. did not exhibit any signs of desperation, urgency, or other behavioral responses that would normally accompany such incidents.
 The disproportionate number of traumatic events in S.M.'s life has been attributed to a combination of her living in a dangerous area filled with poverty, crime, and to a marked impairment on her part of detecting looming threats in her environment and learning to steer clear of potentially dangerous situations.
 S.M. herself has never been convicted of a crime.